9.4 Manager Conflict and Performance Coaching

 Key Takeaways

-• Performance scenarios usually require HR to coach the manager rather than take over the manager's accountability.
+• Performance scenarios usually require HR to coach the manager and protect the process — not to take over the manager's accountability by delivering the message or writing the whole plan.

 Coach the Manager, Protect the Process